Birds of North Carolina:

 Coastal Plain Summer resident.
 Breeds over essentially all of the region, as far west as Weldon (Halifax) and in the wider floodplains in the Sandhills (e.g., Drowning Creek in western Moore and northeastern Richmond).
 Formerly nested on the Outer Banks in Kitty Hawk Woods; however, it is apparently absent as a coastal breeder now.
 Generally uncommon but widespread throughout, probably nesting in all counties; fairly common in a few areas, such as near Green Swamp and Juniper Creek (Brunswick).
 Mainly mid-Apr to early or mid-Oct, but departure dates very poorly known, as the birds are silent in late summer and fall; best detected through mist-netting in fall.
 Peak counts: 15, along the Roanoke River (Halifax/Northampton), 26 May 2013; 13, Green Swamp (Brunswick), 28 Jun 1985; 13 at Howell Woods (Johnston), 30 Apr 2016.

-Piedmont Summer resident (sparingly), and scarce transient.
+Piedmont Summer resident (sparingly), and scarce transient; however slowly increasing and spreading into the middle portions of the province, where formerly lacking.
 In summer, uncommon and somewhat local along the base of the Blue Ridge Escarpment (overlap with the Mountains), from Stone Mountain SP in the north southward to Rutherford (Chimney Rock SP) and Polk (Green River Gorge).
 More numerous in the southern portion (locally fairly common), north to McDowell, than in the northern portion.
 At the other end of the province, rare to uncommon in the extreme southeastern corner, in the Pee Dee River floodplain along the Richmond - Anson border, north at least to Pee Dee NWR.
 Formerly a few pairs nested along Morgan Creek (Orange - Durham), but birds have not been seen since about 1992.
 May have nested in Mecklenburg in 2006.
 Present in summer from 2021-23 at a site in Cabarrus, and thus perhaps nesting there.
 Presumed to have nested in southern Randolph in 2022, based on two adults and an attendant juvenile mist-netted at a single site in Jul.
 A singing male on territory along the Haw River (Alamance) from 29 Apr - 23 May 2023 was certainly on territory.
+In summer 2024, up to 4-5 were singing along the Cape Fear River in southeastern Chatham.
 Perhaps nests occasionally at South Mountains SP, Hanging Rock SP, and a few other foothills sites, but poorly known east of the Escarpment.
 Casual to very rare as a transient.
 Mainly mid-Apr to Oct, but departure dates very poorly known.
 Peak counts:

-Mountains Summer resident.
-Breeds along the Blue Ridge Escarpment (see Piedmont notes), mainly at the base, up to about 3,000 feet, but mostly below 2,500 feet.
+Mountains Summer resident, increasing/spreading in range.
+Breeds most frequently along the Blue Ridge Escarpment (see Piedmont notes), mainly at the base, up to about 3,000 feet, but mostly below 2,500 feet.
 These sites are all on the Atlantic drainages.
 It also breeds along other Atlantic drainage streams in the Gorges area -- Toxaway, Horsepasture, Thompson, Whitewater, and Chattooga.
-Away from these slopes, it is generally absent elsewhere (avoiding Tennessee drainages), except for the Little Tennessee drainage area near Fontana Village (Graham).
-Generally uncommon in these areas, but can be fairly common in the Gorges area, and uncommon and apparently declining in the Fontana area.
-Absent as a breeder over 90-95% of the mountain region.
+Away from these slopes, it is generally rare to locally uncommon elsewhere.
+It is now (2024) found over many parts of Buncombe County in summer, for example.
+Can be fairly common in the Gorges area.
 Mainly mid- or late Apr to late Sep.
 Peak counts:

 Finding Tips Despite it not being common anywhere, you should be able to hear one to several in Alligator River NWR, Howell Woods Preserve (Johnston), and on back roads near Juniper Creek and Green Swamp.
 Chimney Rock SP and Gorges SP are also good, though the latter can be difficult to access.
 However, it is very difficult to spot a singing bird, as they seldom move during a bout of singing; you likely will need a tape recorder or smartphone.
 Be careful to avoid playing songs in restricted areas (various parks and preserves); such actions might be illegal.